corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * `titan_hunter` is in the `planet_farmers` resource category and already had code for amenities-related weighting for Agrarian Idyll, but lacked the actual amenities production for Agrarian Idyll (non-lithoid)
     * `cave_cleaner` is in the `planet_miners` resource category so it made sense to also apply amenities to it
     * purposely did not add agrarian idyll code to the potentially other relevant special job `ratling_scavenger` because it isn't for default countries
-* 1.2.0 Include technician fix from [Technician Job Priority](https://steamcommunity.com/sharedfiles/filedetails/?id=2484702578)
+* 1.2.0 Include technician fix from [Enslaved Technician Job Priority Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=2484702578)
 * 1.2.1 Fix spelling errors in README (no script changes)
 * 1.2.2 Add note about incompatibilities with mods that change Society technologies (no script changes)
 * 1.3.0 Add event to flag mod as installed